-7.1 When an allegation is made by a pupil against another student, members of staff should consider whether the complaint raises a safeguarding concern.
-If there is a safeguarding concern the Designated Safeguarding Lead (DSL) should be informed.
+7.1 When an allegation is made by a pupil against another pupil, members of staff should consider whether the complaint raises a safeguarding concern.
+If there is a safeguarding concern the Designated Safeguarding Lead (DSL) or Deputy Designated Safeguarding Lead should be informed.